 End User representatives

-The recently completed CRC project on the analysis of Australian flood fatalities identified several important trends in relation to gender, age, activity at the time of death and reasons behind the actions taken.
+This study commenced in July 2017.
+It will build on the recently completed CRC project on the analysis of Australian flood fatalities, which identified several important trends in relation to gender, age, activity at the time of death and reasons behind the actions taken.
 The research discovered many new fatalities, making floods the second most deadly natural hazard (following heatwaves) in terms of the total number of fatalities since 1900.
-See Hazard Note 20 - Where, why and how are Australians Dying in Floods and An analysis of human fatalities from floods in Australia 1900-2015.

 Specific high risk behaviours include: